 Another more long-term strategy is to make sure you raise the dog using humane treatment.
 This means training the dog instead of punishing it.
 This helps lower the likelihood that your animal will bite or attack someone.

 If you sustained an injury due to a dog attack or dog bite, the dog bite attorneys of Stephens, Anderson & Cummings may be able to pursue an insurance or personal injury claim, working to recover all of the compensation you deserve.
-We are well-versed in Texas dog bite laws and how to apply them to build a strong case.
+Our personal injury lawyers are well-versed in Texas dog bite laws and how to apply them to build a strong case.